 Lithium-Ion Batteries: These batteries are popular sources of stored electricity.
 But they can overheat, starting a fire and injuring those using the device.
 These batteries are used in a lot of electrical products, including BlueTooth devices, cellular phones and cordless phones, electric cars, electronic cigarettes, digital cameras, laptops and tablets, power tools and garden tools, smartwatches, scooters and bicycles, toys, and GPS devices.

 We are experienced, aggressive trial lawyers who are committed to our client’s success.
 We are here to answer your questions about personal injury matters.
 Our Waco fire explosion attorneys have decades of experience in these complicated matters.
 If you suffered a fire in Waco, then call our attorneys at 254-753-6437 to schedule a free consultation.
+Since 1925, our family-owned law firm has helped other Central Texas families in times like these.
+Let us help you too.
 These Waco explosion attorneys are routinely involved in Waco personal injury lawsuits:

 Eleeza's practice areas include: Personal Injury Law, Civil Trial Law, Commercial Law, Family Law and Pharmaceutical Law.Read More